brent-hartwig/deploy-nifi-scripts/README.md

 ## Deploy NiFi Scripts to Remote Server

-This is a sample project illustrating how one may deploy scripts to a remote NiFi server.*  The scripts are stored outside the NiFi template.
+This is a sample project illustrating how one may deploy scripts to a remote NiFi server.
+The scripts are stored outside the NiFi template (not included).
 Relevant NiFi processors are to utilize their `scriptFile` property rather than their `scriptBody` property.
-Advantages of doing so include being able to review code easier, reusing the code, and allowing multiple developers to work simultaneously a little better than they otherwise would have been able to.
+Advantages of doing so include being able to review code easier, reuse code, and allow multiple developers to work simultaneously a little better than they otherwise would have been able to.
+This may also be used to cover the NiFi script portion of CI/CD.*

 The deployment task name is `deployNiFiScripts`, and is defined within `nifi/build.gradle`.
 It may be invoked directly, by running Gradle within the `nifi` sub-directory.
 It may also be incorporated within `marklogic-data-hub/build.gradle`, such as `mlLoadModules.dependsOn ':nifi:deployNiFiScripts'`.
 The barebones MarkLogic Data Hub project is configured to include the `nifi` sub-directory.
 Using Gradle's [Multi-Project Build](https://docs.gradle.org/current/userguide/multi_project_builds.html) terminology, the MarkLogic Data Hub project is the "root" project and the NiFi project is its sub-project.

-`deployNiFiScripts` copies the contents of a local directory (including its sub-directories) to a remote directory, sets file ownership and permissions, appends a timestamp and username to a `deployment.log` file on the remote server, and will preserve a configurable number of backups.
+`deployNiFiScripts` copies the contents of a local directory (including its sub-directories) to a remote directory, sets file ownership and permissions, appends a timestamp and username to `[nifiTargetScriptsDir]/deployment.log`, and preserves a configurable number of backups.

 At this time, this project's implementation is only compatible with UNIX® like operating systems.